LincKim/Flatdango-Web-App/README.md

 ### PREREQUISITES
+The app will be live and the link is provided further down the short read.

 Otherwise if you need it at you local machine then follow the following steps:

 Install the JSON Server if you dont have it yet using the following commands through your terminal: